-The agencies listed on the contacts page will be able to put you in touch with an immigration advisor or solicitor, and will be able to advise you on your eligibility to apply for indefinite leave to remain in UK on the grounds of domestic abuse.
+The agencies listed on the VAWG support services directory page will be able to put you in touch with an immigration advisor or solicitor, and will be able to advise you on your eligibility to apply for indefinite leave to remain in UK on the grounds of domestic abuse.

 If you are living in the UK on a temporary visa you are not entitled to claim certain welfare benefits, housing benefit or get housing from the council.